gep13-oss/live-streams/README.md

 ## Past streams

+### 85 - Monday 25th May 2020
+#### Preview of Chocolatey Central Management Deployments

+On tonights stream I was joined by Chocolatey Founder [Rob Reynolds](https://twitter.com/ferventcoder).

+To give a preview of the upcoming release of Chocolatey Central Management Deployments.

+This is a new feature in the 0.2.0 version of Chocolatey Central Management which allows you to manage both simple and complex scenarios with ease across your environment.

+You can find more information about this in the [blog post](https://chocolatey.org/blog/announcing-deployments)

 ### 84 - Monday 18th May 2020
 #### Reviewing PR's and trying to get rebase GitHub Action working